 - Power is turned on.

-- Unit is in Manual mode.

 - Stripchart recorder is turned on.

 - Defibrillator shock is administered.

 - Code markers entered.

 - ECG rhythm analysis is initiated.

 - VF alarm is triggered.

-- Parameter alarm is triggered.

-- Mode Selector is turned to PACER (after entering Manual mode).
+- · Parameter alarm is triggered. - Mode Selector is turned to PACER.

 Note: Diagnostic bandwidth recordings are not included in Summary Report.